 A pet taxi or mobile visit can be arranged in the event of severe injuries such as road traffic accidents.
 If we are to send a pet ambulance Embark appreciates the details of an onsite contact person or requests that the caller stay with the dog till the veterinarian arrives.

 If you are able to bring the dog into the clinic for examination and treatment, Embark covers all medical costs.
+Embark also runs a clinic on Tuesdays and Wednesdays where all treatments are provided free to fosters and adopters for their rescued street dogs.
 However, we would appreciate your support to cover any costs as it helps us to support more dogs.
-Depending on the treatment plan we require your support in both feeding and making sure the dog remains safe in the future and is also administered any medication provided to you by the veterinarian.
+Depending on the treatment plan we require your support in both feeding and making sure the dog remains safe in the future.

 Through our veterinary partners, Embark is able to hospitalize dogs in cases where there is a serious injury requiring a prolonged course of treatment.
 This however, is subject to the availability of free space at the hospital in order to maintain the high level of care offered to each dog.
 The most common cause of hospitalization remains due to severe road traffic accidents.
 In the event the hospital is full, we will do our best to work with you and our vet team to help the dog receive the treatment required to heal.